seokil-kang/seokil-kang.github.io/README.md

-I am a Ph.D. candidate in Economics at Indiana University Bloomington.
-I expect to graduate in May 2022 and will be available for interviews at the 2022 ASSA virtual meeting.
+I am an Economist at the Bank of Korea(Research Department).
+I received my Ph.D. in Economics from the Indiana University Bloomington in 2022

-Email: sk86@iu.edu

 Field of Interest: Macroeconomics, Monetary and fiscal policy, Bayesian Econometrics